RobertsOz/comp230-cpd/README.md

  # Weekly Reports
+ Dont work last second
+ Follow Hand ins
+ Work from home solution
+ Fallen behind on work
+ Demand more from the designers so there is a clear understanding of the game.

  ## Week One
 I kinda did my world pitch presentation the night before presentation, I knew what world I was going to present before, I just hadn't layed it out on "paper".
 Which showed in the results I got a 40.